ITU-AI-ML-in-5G-Challenge/3RD-PLACE-SOLUTION-Network-Traffic-Scenario-Prediction-Challenge-/README.md

 # 3RD-PLACE-SOLUTION-Network-Traffic-Scenario-Prediction-Challenge-
-This repository contains the final third place solution notebook (code), solution report (in pdf), and model prediction file (in csv) respectively.
+This repository contains the final third place solution notebook (code) using a single model, the solution report (in pdf), and the model prediction file (in csv) respectively.

 # Network Trafffic Scenario prediction Challenge by ITU:
 Traffic scenario classification can be used in multiple service scenarios to accurately optimize